frigo1337/soc-anonymizer/readme.md

 ### 🤝 Contributing

 Suggestions for improvements and bug reports are welcome!
 Feel free to open an issue or submit a pull request.
+Plz be kind I am a vibin' n00b